EdgeFirstAI/documentation/docs/datasets/tutorials.md

 Once created, define an annotation set.
 The annotation set is a container for storing the annotations in the original dataset.
-To create an annotation set, click the "+" button in the *Annotation Sets* field.
+To create an annotation set, click the "+" button in the "Annotation Sets" field.

 <figure markdown="span">
 ![Create Annotation Set](assets/create-annotation-set.jpg){ align=center }
 <figcaption>Create Annotation Set</figcaption>
 </figure>

 Next provide the name and description for the annotation container as shown below.
-Once provided, click *CREATE NEW SET* to create the annotation set.
+Once provided, click "CREATE NEW SET" to create the annotation set.

 <figure markdown="span">
 ![Annotation Set Fields](assets/annotation-set-fields.jpg){ align=center }